EdsonMSouza/php-api-to-do-list/README.md

 <a name="tryonline"></a>

 ## Try Online

+You can try online this API with full features.

 - URI: [http://emsapi.esy.es/todolist](http://emsapi.esy.es/todolist/)

 ---

 ## How to cite this content

 ```
 DE SOUZA, Edson Melo (2021, August 16).
 PHP API TO-DO-LIST v.2.0.
 Available in: https://github.com/EdsonMSouza/php-api-to-do-list